 While the way the date display operates doesn’t look especially spectacular (it just back to position one just once a month), the retrograde seconds hand actually moves in a mesmerizing way.
 You can actually spend minutes watching the way it ticks upwards and then instantly jumps back to zero every thirty seconds.

 While a monopusher device would probably look more organic here, the traditional pair of chronograph push-pieces, too, looks good.
 Even the deliberately oversized setting/winding crown doesn’t look too massive here.
 In fact, it feels just right.

 The whole composition is displayed on a heavily guilloched solid Sterling silver dial that features a number of different motives.
 To keep the watch in style, it is also equipped with Breguet-style blued steel hands.

-Its 43 mm round case is available both in 18-carat rose gold (ref.
+Its 43 mm round case is available both in 18-karat rose gold (ref.
 CH-7541BR, pictured) or stainless steel (ref.
 CH-7543B.)
-While the first version looks more expensive and, well, luxurious, the one in steel seems to be more balanced and somehow more appealing.
+While the first version looks more expensive and, well, luxurious, the one in steel is more balanced and somehow more appealing.

 Build Quality: 5/5

 Overall Legibility: 3.5/5

 Nighttime Legibility: 1/5

 Value for Money: 4/5